metamath/lamp-guide/docs/11/index.md

 prove any other steps necessary to apply a relevant existing proof.
 A bottom-up search *can* add new steps.
-You enable a bottom-up search by selecting the step to be proved and then pressing the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).
+You enable a bottom-up search by selecting the step to be proved and then clicking on the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).

 > Select the checkbox next to our latest statement
 > `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`
-> and press the
+> and click on the
 > icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).
 > A new dialogue will display titled "Proving bottom-up".